 The Fire Safety Manager (FSM) needs to be able to engage with stakeholders from external organisations in an informal manner, to discuss matters at a high level outside the scope of regulatory action.
 This type of engagement allows him to build relationships with all types of stakeholders, including the Home Office and Landry and Kling.
 The threat of disclosure of information from these types of engagement would likely discourage the building of such relationships and could inhibit stakeholders, including the Responsible person under Fire Safety Law from providing information.
 This would therefore have an adverse effect on DWFRS' ability to effectively carry out its functions.
-In order to provide an effective fire safety enforcement role, the FSM needs to be able to communicate and internally discuss the results of his engagement with these stakeholders.
-The threat of disclosure of this internal correspondence would substantively inhibit his ability to perform his role effectively in future.
+In order to provide an effective fire safety enforcement role, the FSM needs to be able to communicate and internally disclosure of this internal correspondence would substantively inhibit his ability to perform his role effectively in future.